- Anzeige -

 Dogs of the following breeds, which are entered for the dog show, have to undergo a general veterinary examination and/or a special examination in advance and have to be certified with the VDH forms (download see below).
 VDH-forms of prior events will be accepted, if they are still valid.
 The validity period can be found in the following list.
 Forms for the normal clinical examination are currently valid for one year.

-Please upload the respective required forms (regardless, if the forms are from a prior event or new forms) when entering your dog in the OnlineDogShows-Portal.
+Please upload the required certificates (whether they are forms from a previous event or new forms) when registering your dog on the OnlineDogShows-Portal portal by April 27, 2026, at the latest.

 #BreedClinical